 The most important part to remember is to add the international country code.
 A mobile phone number in the United Kingdom always starts with the digits '07', for instance ‘07911 123456’.
-If you would not add an international country code, the computer might interpret that phone number otherwise.
+If you don't add an international country code, the computer might interpret that phone number otherwise.
 The country code for Russia is ‘+7’, and Russian mobile phone numbers start with ‘+79’, so ‘+7911 123456’ might be a Russian mobile phone as well.

 Therefore you should add ‘+44’ UK’s country code to make the number unambiguous; ‘+44 7911 123456’ will always lead to a mobile phone in the UK.